 Minimum Drawdown Amount

 Depending on your age, there is a minimum that should be withdrawn each year from the Transition to Retirement balance.
 At the start of the year, calculate the market value of the Transition to Retirement.
-The minimum draw down is dependant on your age.
+The minimum drawdown depends on your age.
 See the preservation age table for the percentage.

-Due to the global financial crisis, these minimums have been temporarily halved for the 2009 – 2011 financial years.
+Due to the global financial crisis, the minimums were temporarily halved for the 2009 – 2011 financial years.
 This is known as minimum pension drawdown relief.

 We will register your SMSF for PAYG withholding tax.

 Our understanding is that once the Member has satisfied the full condition of release, the TTR automatically reverts to an Account Based Pension provided that the Trust Deed or the Minutes to Commence TTR supporting the pension provide for this.
 The Minutes to Commence TTR template above allows for the automatic reversion of a TTR to an Account Based Pension without the need for another minute of meeting.